will zinnias grow in shade

 Light shade is the ideal amount of shade for zinnias, as it allows the plants to receive at least six hours of direct sunlight per day.
 If the shade is medium, the plants should receive at least four hours of direct sunlight per day.
 If the shade is deep, the plants will need at least two hours of direct sunlight each day.

-Are Zinnias light sensitive?
+Are Zinnias drought tolerant?

 Leave a Comment